korero/korero-spell/README.md

 hypnotoad server.pl
 ```

-Verify that it is working by visiting `http://localhost:8080`.
+Verify that it is working by visiting `http://localhost:8081`.
 Port
-8080 is the default port for Hypnotoad.
+8080 is the default port for Hypnotoad but `server.pl` changes the
+port to 8081.

 If you're using Apache, configure your virtual server to act as a
-proxy and pass requests through to port 8080.
+proxy and pass requests through to port 8081.
 Make sure you have
 `mod_proxy` and `mod_proxy_http`enabled.
 Our setup also uses an extra
 header.
 Thus, you also need `mod_headers`.